apache/apisix/docs/en/latest/mtls.md

 ### How to configure

-You need to build [APISIX-Base](./FAQ.md#how-do-i-build-the-apisix-base-environment) and configure `etcd.tls` section if you want APISIX to work on an etcd cluster with mTLS enabled.
+You need to configure `etcd.tls` for APISIX to work on an etcd cluster with mTLS enabled as shown below:

 ```yaml title="conf/config.yaml"
 deployment: